 SEARCH UNIVERSITY LIBRARIES

-Extent: .50 cubic foot (1 half-size record storage box)
+Extent: .8 cubic foot (1 document storage box and 1 audio-visual media box)

 Physical Location: 11th floor

-Scope and Content: The materials in this collection include writings by Milton Wilson about rehabilitation counseling, information on the Milton Wilson Scholarship Fund, an extensive resume on Wilson, and other items establishing Wilson as an important figure to African-Americans, and the field of Rehabilitation Counseling.
+Scope and Content: The materials in this collection include writings by Milton Wilson about rehabilitation counseling, information on the Milton Wilson Scholarship Fund, an extensive resume on Wilson, and other items establishing Wilson as an important figure to African-Americans and the field of Rehabilitation Counseling.
+An extensive interview with Wilson on audiocassette tapes details the history of the Rehabilitation Counseling program.

 Folder -- Contents